CristobalNavarroSchanentgen/olympian-ai-lightweight/README.md

 make show-env

 # Reconfigure for your deployment mode (auto-generates new secrets)
-make env-dev          # or env-docker-same, env-docker-multi
+make env-dev                      # or env-docker-same, env-docker-same-existing, env-docker-multi

 # Apply new secrets to existing configuration
 make apply-secrets